gocko1004/devsecai-juice-shop-sql-injection-demo/README.md

 - Which defenses prevent it.

 ## Safety
 For education only.
-Do not use these techniques outside this lab.
+Do not use these techniques outside this lab please.